Quantitative multiscale operator-type approximations for asymptotically degenerating spectral problems: The case of discontinuous (non-uniform gap)

 \end{proposition} \begin{proof} For $w_0\in W_0$, as follows from \eqref{KA}, \eqref{ass.alip} and $ L_a |\t| < \tfrac{1}{2}\nu_0$,

 which implies

 The latter, along with \eqref{as.b1}, implies \eqref{C2}. \end{proof} Turning now to the orthogonality issue, recall that, at $\theta=0$, $V_0$ is the orthogonal complement of $W_0$ with respect to $A_{\ep,\t}$.
-However for $\t\neq 0$, in general, $V_0$ is not anymore orthogonal to $W_0$ with respect to $A_{\ep,\t}$.
+However for $\t\neq 0$, in general, $V_0$ is not anymore orthogonal to $W_0$.
 Nevertheless, it is possible to partially rectify this as follows.
-The idea is, for small enough $\theta\neq 0$, to ``correct'' $V_0$ slightly to maintain the desired orthogonality at least to the main order in small $\ep$, i.e. with regards to the singular part $a_\t$ of $A_{\ep,\t}$.
+The idea is, for small enough $\theta\neq 0$, to ``correct'' $V_0$ slightly to maintain the desired orthogonality only to the main order in small $\ep$, i.e. with regards to the singular part $a_\t$ of $A_{\ep,\t}$.
 To that end, given $v_0\in V_0$, seek a ``corrector'' $\N v_0 \in W_0$ such that for $\M v_0:=v_0+\N v_0$,

 i.e. so that $\M V_0$ and $W_0$ are ``orthogonal with respect to $a_\t$''.
 Equivalently, we seek $\N v_0 \in W_0$ solving